 Sachs also went on a podcast hosted by Robert F Kennedy Jr, who has emerged as a leader of the anti-vaccine movement in the US, leaving critics, many of them scientists, none too pleased with his views.

 “Where a lab leak at the WIV might be expected to have led to the first COVID-19 cases being detected there, there were none.
-Instead, the were at the largest live wildlife market in Wuhan, one of only a handful in the city with consistent sales,” an in Foreign Policy, in response to the Lancet report, says.
+Instead, the majority of cases were at the largest live wildlife market in Wuhan, one of only a handful in the city with consistent sales,” an article in Foreign Policy, in response to the Lancet report, says.

 Ultimately, whether the proximal origin of SARS-CoV-2 is natural or laboratory release, it all comes down to thorough scientific investigation of both possibilities.